RETURN TO GHOSTS PAGE | E-MAIL ME

 Another type of vortex is the more solid types, to examples of which are shown here.
 On the left the camera strap is caught in the flash (which is why expert ghost hunters always ensure that the camera strap is removed while hunting ghosts) and on the right, a strand of hair (which is why most ghost hunters are bald).
 You would be amazed how easily these effects can scare the bejeebers out of someone!
 (Used with permission, Rocky Mountain Paranormal)

-Left: another unusual vortex—this time sualight reflecting off a sprinkler in a cemetery.
-And on the right is another great example of human hair being mistaken for a ghostly manifestation.
+Left: another unusual vortex—spraying water makes for an especially effective vortex, as demonstrated here by sunlight reflecting off a sprinkler in a cemetery.
+To the right is another great example of how strands of human hair falling in front of the lens (especially common with cellphone cameras) can easily be mistaken for a ghostly manifestation.
 (Used with permission, Rocky Mountain Paranormal)

 These photos show what is known as an "in camera double exposure", which is a one of the new types of photographic errors (and sometimes hoaxes) that is becoming more prevalent these days.
 The idea here is that the companion or blurred image is supposed to be the manifestation of a spirit that is attached to a person (supposedly that of either a deceased relative, a spirit guide, an angel or, in some cases, even a demon).